ahembree/ansible-hms-docker/gen-docs/docs/config-docs/traefik/ssl.md

 ## Changing SSL Certificate SANs

-To change/add the SANs used for the certificate, in `inventory/group_vars/all/traefik.yml` modify the `traefik_ssl_sans` variable.
+To change/add the SANs (Subject Alternative Name) used for the certificate, in `inventory/group_vars/all/traefik.yml` modify the `traefik_ssl_sans` variable.

-By default, it will generate a wildcard certificate for the domain set in `hms_docker_domain`
+By default, it will generate a wildcard certificate for the domain set in `hms_docker_domain`.

+Here's an example of adding an additional `*.dev.<domain>` SAN to the certificate:

 ```yaml
 traefik_ssl_sans: [